What Is A WOWGR?

 Do I Need A WOWGR To Get A Delivery Order?

-The Legislation: Excise Notice 196
+The Surrounding Legislation: Excise Notice 196

 Excise Notice 196 outlines the legislation surrounding excise goods held in duty suspension in the UK.
 This applies to casks as they are held in duty suspension whilst they are in bond.
+The important part for private individuals who are looking to buy casks is section 5.1 which states that:

 “All owners of duty-suspended excise goods must obtain approval and registration, unless […] the owner of the excise goods is not a revenue trader”.